 Common Warrenton Merging Accidents

-Although merging may seem like a straightforward maneuver, the problem is that not everyone is considerate enough, aware enough, or intuitive enough 100% of the time to guarantee safety.
+Although merging may seem like a straightforward maneuver, the problem is that not everyone is considerate or aware enough 100% of the time to guarantee safety.
 In fact, according to the U.S. Department of Transportation, nearly 300,000 merging accidents occur every year.
 Depending on the type of merging scenario encountered, approximately 50,000 of these crashes are fatal, while the remaining collisions vary in injury severity.

 The most common types of dangerous merging scenarios include: